First collected in The Seven Seas (1896). Listed in ORG as No. 690.

 one cheer more: an echo of the Captain’s song in the opening of HMS Pinafore (1878) by Gilbert and Sullivan:

 Then give three cheers and one cheer more

 For the well-bred Captain of The Pinafore.

-Grey gun ‘orses Gun horses were big, for pulling heavy guns; and to a horsemen ‘grey’ means white.
-Impressive white horses.
+Grey gun ‘orses: Gun horses were big, for pulling heavy guns; and to a horseman, ‘grey’ means white.
+Hence, impressive white horses.

-Twig Understand or realise something.
-Stalky occasionally uses the word: “Twiggez-vous ?”.
+Twig: understand or realise something.
+Stalky occasionally uses the phrase: “Twiggez-vous ?”.